Skip to content

 No. 100% markup means selling price is double the cost (margin 50%).
 100% margin would mean cost is zero (impossible).
 Confusion between the two is the most common pricing error in retail.

-What markup should I use?
+What markup to use?

 Depends on industry, competition, and brand position.
 Grocery 10-25%.
 Apparel retail 100-200%.
 Restaurants 200-400% on food.
 Test market acceptance at proposed pricing before committing to large inventory.